Herbies editorial team Herbies

 what is a hermaphrodite cannabis

-Simply put, hermaphrodite marijuana produces both male and female flowers.
-This means that an individual plant simultaneously has male and female characteristics such as pollen sacks and buds.
-More often than not, hermaphroditic tendency is highly undesirable in the cultivation of cannabis.
+Simply put, hermaphrodite marijuana plants produce both male and female flowers.
+This means that an individual plant simultaneously exhibits male and female characteristics, such as pollen sacs and buds.
+More often than not, hermaphroditism is highly undesirable in cannabis cultivation.
 Why?
-Because even a single hermaphrodite cannabis plant can pollinate the rest of the weed crop and deprive you of sinsemilla, unpollinated buds with high THC content that growers use for smoking or making cannabis products.
+Because even a single hermaphrodite cannabis plant can pollinate the rest of the crop, depriving you of sinsemilla – unpollinated buds with high THC content that growers use for smoking or producing cannabis products.
 As you’ll see later in the article, hermaphrodite cannabis plants can still be put to use.
-However, their potency, quality and quantity of bud will never compare to that of female cannabis.
+However, their potency, quality, and bud yield will never compare to that of fully female plants.

 fast flowering cannabis seeds